Welcome to my Online CreateSpace Store (an Amazon.com subsidiary Company) to purchase my books directly from the

 We have heard from Dax Ignacio Magahum from Anaheim, California, whose great-grandmother Carmen “Imen” Borromeo was born in Iloilo on the Island of Panay (circa 1890).
 We have also heard from Ray Granada Pe, the great grandson of Mariano Borromeo and from Lia Padilla-Mendoza, who now lives in Parañaque (in Metro Manila).
 One of his closer degree cousins is Jocelyn Borromeo-Sanchez, whose family also comes from Iloilo.
 We have also heard from Hazel Borromeo Rivera, who is a great-granddaughter of Delgado Borromeo Magahum.
 We believe that Carlos Borromeo II settled on Panay around 1769, and that his son Carlos Borromeo III was born around 1770.
 Carlos Borromeo III migrated to Cebu around 1794, and founded the two main lines of the modern Cebuano Borromeo clan.

-My Fifth Degree Cousins (estimated 5,000 family members worldwide)
+My Fifth Degree Cousins (a confirmed 1,785 family members worldwide)